Hopf monoids of ordered simplicial complexes: Acknowledgements

 \section{Acknowledgements}

 Part of this project was carried out while the third author was a postdoc at ICERM, the University of Miami and the Max-Planck Institute for Mathematics in the Sciences.
 He wishes to thank all the institutions for providing excellent research environments.
-We thank Marcelo Aguiar for helping us understand the language of Hopf monoids; Isabella Novik for supporting a weeklong meeting between the second and third authors in 2015, where this project started (in a very different guise); and Mark Denker for numerous helpful comments on the manuscript.
+We thank Marcelo Aguiar for helping us understand the language of Hopf monoids; Isabella Novik for supporting a weeklong meeting between the second and third authors in 2015, where this project started (in a very different guise); and Mark Denker, Darij Grinberg, and two anonymous referees for numerous helpful comments on the manuscript.